Anal sex: Behaviors and views

 19th-century erotic interpretation of Hadrian and Antinous (detail), by Paul Avril.

-Anal sex has been commonly associated with male homosexuality.
-However, not all homosexual men engage in anal sex.
+Anal sex has been commonly associated with male homosexuality, but not all homosexual men engage in anal sex.
 Oral sex and mutual masturbation are more common than anal stimulation among men in sexual relationships with other men.
 Among men who have anal sex with other men, the insertive partner may be referred to as the top and the one being penetrated may be referred to as the bottom.
 Those who enjoy either role may be referred to as versatile.
 Men who don’t partake in anal sex at all can be called sides.
 Though some men who have sex with men may find that being a receptive partner during anal sex makes them question their masculinity, playing bottom in sexual intercourse is at least as common as playing top among western gay and bisexual men and, among committed male couples, anal intercourse is rated as providing the most satisfying orgasms.